tabular-io/iceberg-kafka-connect/kafka-connect-transforms/README.md

 |---------------------|-----------------------------------------------------------------------------------|
 | cdc.target.pattern  | Pattern to use for setting the CDC target field value, default is `{db}.{table}`  |

-# MongoDebeziumTransformer
+# MongoDebeziumTransform
 _(Experimental)_

-The `MongoDebeziumTransform`SMT transforms a Mongo Debezium formatted message with `before`/`after` BSON strings into `before`/`after` typed Structs that the `DebeziumTransform` SMT expects.
+The `MongoDebeziumTransform` SMT transforms a Mongo Debezium formatted message with `before`/`after` BSON strings into `before`/`after` typed Structs that the `DebeziumTransform` SMT expects.

 It does not (yet) support renaming columns if mongodb column is not supported by your underlying